The finance department is the strongest pillar in any business organization. The department determines the fiscal health of the company.

 - Accounting is in compliance with accounting standards and rules.
 Auditing is in compliance with auditing standards and rules.

 - Accounting can be carried out by either in-house or outsourced professionals.
 Auditing is carried out by professional certified auditors.

-- Accounting is essential in the preparation of financial statements of the organization.
+- Accounting is essential in the preparation of the financial statements of the organization.
 Auditing help in the preparation of auditing reports.